Just edit this element to add your own HTML.

 A far more interesting and unusual feature of the armies in the crusader states were the “sergeants.”
-Because the “peasants” of Outremer were largely Arabic speaking Muslims, the Kings of Jerusalem were not inclined to rely upon these men to fight their battles.
+Because the “peasants” of Outremer were a polyglot mixture of Orthodox Christians and Muslims, the Kings of Jerusalem were not inclined to rely upon these men for offensive warfare.
 On the other hand, as much as one-fifth of the population (ca 140,000 inhabitants) were Latin Christian settlers.
 All settlers were freemen and whether they settled in the cities as merchants and tradesmen or in agricultural settlements on royal and ecclesiastical domains, they were classed as “burghers” — not serfs or peasants.
 These freemen who had voluntarily immigrated to the crusader states were subject to military service, and when they served they were classed as “sergeants.”

 The term “sergeant” in the context of Outremer appears to be a term similar to “man-at-arms” during the Hundred Years War.
 In short, it implies the financial means to outfit oneself with some form of body armor (just as padded linen “aketons,” or quilted “gambesons,” or in rare-cases leather, or chainmail) and a helmet of some kind (usually on open-faced “kettle” helm or later a crevelliere), and some kind of infantry weapon such as a spear, short sword, ax or sling.

-With half the settlers living in cities, it is not surprising that sergeants bore the brunt of the burden of providing garrisons for the cities, but according to John d’Ibelin’s records sergeants from the rural settlements in the royal domain and ecclesiastical fiefs were required to muster with the royal army.
+With perhaps as much as half the settlers living in cities, it is not surprising that sergeants, along with the native Christians, bore the brunt of the burden of providing garrisons for the cities, but according to John d’Ibelin’s records sergeants from the rural settlements in the royal domain and ecclesiastical fiefs were required to muster with the royal army.
 We also know that both the Templars and Hospitallers maintained significant forces of “sergeants,” and these were — notably — mounted fighting men.
 Although not as well equipped as the knights themselves, they were entitled to two horses and one squire!
 It is not clear, however, whether the “sergeants” of the king and the ecclesiastical lords were also mounted.

 Perhaps the most exotic component of the armies of Outremer were the so-called “Turcopoles.”
-There are frequent references to these troops in contemporary records and they clearly played a significant role in the armed forces of the crusader states, but there is no unambiguous definition of who and what they were.
-They were clearly “native” troops, but the idea that they were mostly converted Muslims is off the mark.
-Roughly half the population in the crusader states were non-Latin Christians, and it is undoubtedly from this segment of society that “native” troops were predominantly drawn.
-The Armenians, for example, had a strong history of independent states and military prowess and Armenians made up a significant portion of the population in the Kingdom of Jerusalem, having their own quarter there and their own cathedral.
-Syrian Christians were by this time Arabic speakers and would have looked like “Arabs” and “Turks” to visitors from the West, but as Christians they were reliable troops.
+These are not, as their name misleadingly suggests, Muslim converts nor the children of mixed marriages.
+Rather, these were mounted archers drawn predominantly from the native Christian population.
+The Armenians, for example, had a long history of independence and military prowess and Armenians made up a significant portion of the population in the Kingdom of Jerusalem, having their own quarter there and their own cathedral.
+Other Syrian Christians were by this time Arabic speakers and may have looked like “Arabs” and “Turks” to visitors from the West, but as Christians, they were reliable troops.
 There were also Greek, Coptic, Maronite and Ethiopian Christians resident in the crusader states, all of whom were, as freemen, theoretically subject to military service and as Christians native to the region probably some of the most willing fighting men.
 They, after all, had memories or personal experience with the taxes, insults and oppression of Turkish rule.

 Last but not least, the Kings of Jerusalem had the right to issue the “arriere ban” which obligated every free man to come to the defense of the kingdom.
 This was in effect an early form of the “levee en masse” of the French Revolution.
 Significantly, the King of Jerusalem could command the service of his vassals for a full year, not just 40 days as in the West, but such service was intended for the defense of the realm.
 If the king took his army outside the borders on an offensive expedition, he was required to pay for the services of his subjects.